Whalecraft

 HarpoonsTwo flue --- Single flue --- Toggle --- Explosive --- Poison

-(click on the whale stamp image HARPOONS for general information, or a following topic for specific information on that harpoon type, teo flue, single flue, toggle, explosive or poison)
+Click on the whale stamp image labeled "HARPOONS" for general information, or select a specific topic for detailed information on that harpoon type, including two-flue, single-flue, toggle, explosive, or poison harpoons.

 LancesNon-explosive, Explosive, Poison